 Mackie CR5-XBT – £170/ 6.8KG (pair)

 Mackie has a solid reputation for offering massive value in the world of speakers and monitors, and for a good reason!
-The CR5-XBTs are a great proposition with almost identical features to the Pioneer DJ DM-50BT but at a lower cost.
-That makes them one of the best speaker for DJing when you’re still starting to in your bedroom.
+The CR5-XBTs are a great proposition, with almost identical features to the Pioneer DJ DM-50BT but at a lower cost.
+That makes them one of the best speakers for DJing when you’re still starting out in your bedroom.

 Similar to the DM-50BTs, the CR5-XBTs are two-way active speakers with an active/passive relationship.
 Their design is minimal, with nothing but a power switch, Bluetooth toggle and volume knob on the front of the master.
 However, unlike the DM-50 BTs, either speaker can be positioned to the left or right thanks to a toggle found at each rear.
 This is great for allowing you to place the master in a position where it is easy to reach those controls.

-Bass response comes courtesy of a 5” cone, but, unlike with the DM-50BTs, there are no groove ducts to direct the bass forward; the bass port is back-firing, meaning if you want punchy bass, the speakers should be sat close to a wall so the bass can rebound and amplify off of it.
+Bass response comes courtesy of a 5” cone, and a rear-firing bass port.
 The RMS power rating is 80 watts, so filling bedrooms and small spaces with sound will be no problem.

 They are enclosed in a wooden cabinet, which treats the sound well before firing it.
-Because of this, the speakers both feel and look professional and sleek.
+Because of this, the speakers feel and look professional and sleek.
 The bass response is excellent in small to medium rooms, but if you need more, there is an official subwoofer accessory, the CR8S-XBT, costing £120.
-The additional subwoofer is designed to marry perfectly with these speakers, pushing them into the realm of house party/ small-to-medium sized gatherings.
+The additional subwoofer is designed to marry perfectly with these speakers, pushing them into the realm of house parties and small-to-medium-sized gatherings.

 I/O on the CR5-XBT is exactly like on the DM-50BTs with unbalanced RCA ports and an eighth-inch headphone jack, plus balanced TRS jacks, which can be used to hardwire into the CR8S-XBT subwoofer.
 A soldered-on wall adapter powers the speakers.